shivannis/xandr-docs-public/xandr-docs/articles/data-providers/data-buyer-workflow-changes.md

 # Data buyer workflow

-Several changes have been made to facilitate the clearance of Data Provider costs and to distinguish between Media costs and Third-party costs (e.g., for user segments, etc.).
+Several changes have been made to help clear the Data Provider costs and to distinguish between Media costs and Third-party costs (e.g., for user segments, etc.).
 This article describes these changes, and they might affect your workflow.

 ## Adding data providers